Memories from the Royal Postmasters Gudhem Repeater Station

 A few years after the coaxial cable was introduced, the station building was extended to house an automatic switching facility, a new era that by course was followed by fiber optic cable and so on.
 However, this took place after I left Gudhem.

 In the latter part of the world war, within geographical proximity the armed forces built a teleprinter facility.
 My father was chief engineer also for this technology.
 We children from “the cable” were obviously very interested in the building.
 When it was introduced, we were however excluded, which we did not appreciate.
-We “haunted” the building through the ventilation ducts etc.; we made noise until the signal sergeant from Karlsborg, defending the 30 women’s voluntary defense staff, came rushing out, wildly firing his semi “comrade 40” ie, service weapon.
+We “haunted” the building through the ventilation ducts etc.; we made noise until the signal sergeant from Karlsborg, defending the 30 women’s voluntary defence staff, came rushing out, wildly firing his semi “comrade 40” i.e., service weapon.
 We were terrified, we did not know then that he shot up in the air.
 That he did shoot up in the air, he told me though, when I 30 years later met him at Karlsborgs air wing.

 I had during my time at the Airforce’s First Flight Squadron Headquarters in Gothenburg during the 70s reason to “in service” visit the facility and was then welcome to enter.